Skip to main content

 Brood is set in a barren stretch of Minnesota, and opens with a young woman who is . . . brooding.
 Over another miscarriage.
 Over whether or not she should stay with her husband.
 And over whether her eccentric mother is capable of living alone.
 In the midst of doubt, she remains certain about one thing: she is the caregiver of a brood of 4 chickens and she has to keep them alive as the winter winds begin to blow.

 You might think you have no interest in a story about keeping chickens – although it has become extremely trendy.
-However, this turns out to be fascinating and difficult work – sort of like being human.
+However, it turns out to be fascinating and difficult work – sort of like being human.

 20. Fatty Fatty Boom Boom by Rabia Chaudry.